MituuZ/convo-forge/readme.md

 - Reuse and modify prompts
 - Define multiple profiles with up to three models per profile (fast, balanced, deep)
 - Switch between profiles and models on the fly
+- Let models use tools (a limited set)

 How the messages array is formed in the request JSON: